adrianostankewicz/go-app/README.md

-# go-intensivo
+# go-app
-Learn golang fundamentals
+Learn golang fundamentals and CI with Github Actions